cunger/escape-velocity/content/about.md

 I'm a software engineer, currently developing and maintaining code at [Mercury.ai](https://www.mercury.ai).
-I spend my early mornings learning the fundamentals of nuclear technology and space flight, and acquiring the skills for helping to build a [sustainable future](https://www.un.org/sustainabledevelopment/development-agenda/).
+I spend my early mornings learning the fundamentals of nuclear technology and acquiring the skills for helping to build a [sustainable future](https://www.un.org/sustainabledevelopment/development-agenda/).
 These pages are notes for my future self, as I'm sure it will need to look up stuff regularly.

 ---